w3c/wcag-act-rules/content/image-button-accessible-name-59796f.md

 ### Authors

+This rule was written in the [ACT Rules community group](https://w3.org/community/act-r/), by:

 - [Anne Thyme Nørregaard](https://github.com/annethyme)

+Developed with the support of the EU-funded [WAI-Tools Project](https://www.w3.org/WAI/about/projects/wai-tools/).

 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
 [accessible name]: #accessible-name 'Definition of accessible name'